OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-analyze-twitter-data-linux.md

    access_token='Your access token'
    access_token_secret='Your access token secret'

-   #hello number of tweets we want tooget
+   #The number of tweets we want to get
    max_tweets=10000

-   #Create hello listener class that receives and saves tweets
+   #Create the listener class that receives and saves tweets
    class listener(StreamListener):
-       #On init, set hello counter toozero and create a progress bar
+       #On init, set the counter to zero and create a progress bar
        def __init__(self, api=None):
            self.num_tweets = 0
            self.pbar = ProgressBar(widgets=[Percentage(), Bar()], maxval=max_tweets).start()

        #When data is received, do this
        def on_data(self, data):
-           #Append hello tweet toohello 'tweets.txt' file
+           #Append the tweet to the 'tweets.txt' file
            with open('tweets.txt', 'a') as tweet_file:
                tweet_file.write(data)
-               #Increment hello number of tweets
+               #Increment the number of tweets
                self.num_tweets += 1
-               #Check toosee if we have hit max_tweets and exit if so
+               #Check to see if we have hit max_tweets and exit if so
                if self.num_tweets >= max_tweets:
                    self.pbar.finish()
                    sys.exit(0)
                else:
-                   #increment hello progress bar
+                   #increment the progress bar
                    self.pbar.update(self.num_tweets)
            return True